 Many publishers offer giveaways in the form of sweepstakes or contests on social media.
 They will often give away their brand-new titles or collections.
 Follow your favorite publishers on Facebook, Twitter, and Instagram.
 Here are a few that I follow that do giveaways several times a year.

-- Little Tiger Press has lots and lots of giveaways on their Facebook page.
+- Little Tiger Press has lots and lots of giveaways on its Facebook page.

 - Candlewick Press